Deepak-coder80/Deepak-coder80/README.md

 # 💫About Me :
-I'm Deepak currently a Second Year Computer Science and Engineering student at School of Engineering, CUSAT and an aspiring software & hardware developer💻.
+I'm Deepak currently a Third Year Computer Science and Engineering student at School of Engineering, CUSAT and an aspiring software & hardware developer💻.
 Interested in Application development using Flutter.
 I'm always curious about new technologies and love to control